Let us talk about Breakfast in France. This of course means delving into the life of baguettes and croissants and how they play a part in French life.

 But then that is also why most (good-sized) villages have a boulangerie (bakery).
 Or if a village is too small will generally have a bread van that delivers.
 Nothing gets between a French person and their bread.

 And my goodness, the delicious variations!
 Thicker, thinner, round, square, sliced, wholegrain… The baguette for example is the thinnest, and cheapest, of the lot.
-Usually always less than 1 euro.
+Usually always around 1 euro.
 Each type of bread has its own name and everyone has their favourite.

 Let’s go on to consider the humble breakfast.
 At least humble by French standards.
 Unless, of course, you have a sincere passion for the croissant.